 Beautiful Bali is one of the most visited places on the planet.
 Families, backpackers and couples all descend on this island, in search of an idyllic lifestyle including drinking coconuts on the beach, trekking up volcanoes, learning how to surf, experiencing Hindu culture and the amazing people of Bali and enjoying the tropical weather and constant sunshine.

-So, in this Bali packing list, I will start with some essentials that I think every traveler should pack for Bali.
+So, in this Bali packing list, I will start with some essentials that I think every traveller should pack for Bali.
+Bali is also a hotspot for digital nomads, with busy Canggu being maybe the most popular place for remote workers on the planet, so there’s a little packing list for digital nomads included as well.

 What to Pack for Bali: Sustainable Travel Items